 However, you might not be able to see all of that when you are visiting GPS.
 Due to all the steam from the area and the immensity of GPS, it is difficult to comprehend its magnificence up close.

-In fact, the best spot to see the Grand Prismatic Spring isn’t at the Grand Prismatic Spring itself, but at the Grand Prismatic Spring Overlook on the Fairy Falls Trail.
+The best spot to see the Grand Prismatic Spring isn’t at the Grand Prismatic Spring itself, but at the Grand Prismatic Spring Overlook on the Fairy Falls Trail.

 Luckily for you, the Fairly Falls trailhead is easy to locate and is only a 5-minute drive from GPS.
 After you have parked your car, a short 15-minute hike is all you need to arrive at the vantage point.

-This moderately-trafficked trail is perfect for anyone traveling in Yellowstone with kids or family, and bear spray is usually not needed as well!
+This moderately trafficked trail is perfect for anyone traveling in Yellowstone with kids or family, and bear spray is usually not needed as well!

 9. Old Faithful and Upper Geyser Basin